 3.4.
 The local topology of w-tangles.
 So far throughout this section we have presented w-tangles as a Reidemeister theory: a circuit algebra given by generators and relations.
-There is a topological intuition behind this definition: we can interpret the strings of a w-tangle diagram as oriented tubes in \mathbb{R}^4 , as shown in Figure 11.
-Each tube has a 3-dimensional "filling", and each crossings represents a ribbon intersection between the tubes where the one corresponding to the under-strand intersects the filling of the over-strand.
+There is a topological intuition behind this definition: we can interpret the strings of a w-tangle diagram as oriented tubes in \mathbb{R}^4 (with oriented "cores", 1D curves that run along them), as shown in Figure 12.
+Each tube has a 3-dimensional "filling", and each crossings represents a ribbon intersection between the tubes where the one corresponding to the understrand intersects the filling of the over-strand.
 (For an explanation of ribbon intersections see [WKO1, Section 2.2.2].)
-In Figure 11 we use the drawing conventions of [CS]: we draw surfaces as if projected from \mathbb{R}^4 to \mathbb{R}^3 , and cut them open when they are "hidden" by something with a higher 4-th coordinate.
+In Figure 12 we use the drawing conventions of [CS]: we draw surfaces as if projected from \mathbb{R}^4 to \mathbb{R}^3 , and cut them open when they are "hidden" by something with a higher 4-th coordinate.